-We instill within our students a deep appreciation of the beauty and usefulness of mathematics by revealing its myriad contributions to our understanding of the natural and intellectual world.
+We instill within our students a deep appreciation of the beauty and usefulness of mathematics and statistics by revealing their myriad contributions to our understanding of the natural and intellectual world.

-The Department of Mathematics aims to provide engaging and relevant courses to students at all levels and from multiple disciplines.
-Mathematics is beautiful, challenging, collaborative, and useful.
+We aim to provide engaging and relevant courses to students at all levels and from multiple disciplines.
+The fields of Mathematics and Statistics are beautiful, challenging, collaborative, and useful.
 We invite you to come study with us!

 Our course offerings span a range of pure and applied fields: